 Childminders, day care and play services in Wales are registered and inspected by the Care Inspectorate Wales (CIW).
-These inspections are currently unannounced although for child minders and open access play, CIW will normally telephone the service the week before they intend to inspect, to check the child minder’s availability and the operating times.
+These inspections are currently unannounced for childminders.
+CIW will normally telephone the service the week before they intend to inspect, to check the childminder’s availability and their operating times.

-CIW have changed the way they inspect from April 2016 .
-In future inspections CIW inspectors will spend more time at the service:
+CIW inspectors will spend time at the service:

 - speaking to children, parents and staff;

 - observing children and staff interaction with children;